 - 1. Close all doors and windows in the room containing the fire. - 2.
 Light the appliance and set the control knob to the maximum position (Position 5). - 3.
 Leave the appliance on for five minutes. - 4.
 Place a smoke match tube (with lighted match) horizontally underneath the radiant box but touching the top lip of the box.
-The tube should be between the two centre radiants.
-The tip of the match should project between 2mm and 5mm beyond the lowest edge of the radiant box lip (See figure 12). - 5.
+The tube should be between the two vertical inner ribs of the centre radiant.
+The tip of the match should project between 2mm and 5mm beyond the lowest edge of the radiant box lip.
+See figure 12. - 5.
 The installation is satisfactory if the smoke is drawn into the appliance.
 If the smoke is not drawn into the appliance, leave the appliance alight at the maximum setting for a further ten minutes and then repeat the test.
 If the smoke is still not drawn into the appliance, inspect the sealing of the closure plate.
-If the sealing is satisfactory but the appliance is installed with the flue restrictor in the closed position (See section 6.5), reopen the restrictor, reseal the appliance and retest.
-If smoke is still not drawn into the appliance, disconnect the appliance and seek expert advice all internal connecting doors, hatches, etc. in the room.
+If the sealing is satisfactory but the appliance is installed with the flue restrictor in the closed position (see section 6.5), reopen the restrictor, reseal the appliance and retest.
+If smoke is still not drawn into the appliance Disconnect the appliance and seek expert advice 6.
+If the above test is satisfactory, open all internal connecting doors, hatches, etc. in the room.
 Keep all doors and windows that open to the outside of the building closed.
 Recheck for spillage as above.
 If an extractor fan is installed in the same room as the appliance or a connecting room, check that spillage does not occur with the fan operating and all doors and other openings between the fan and the appliance open.
 If the test is satisfactory continue with the installation.
 If the test is not satisfactory disconnect the appliance and advise the customer of the cause of failure.